Plastic Lotion Pump: All You Need to Know

 Housing - The housing is the main pump assembly that holds the pump components (pistons, balls, springs, etc.) in place and delivers fluid to the actuator.

-Internal Components - Internal components are located inside the pump casing.
+Internal Components - Internal components are located within the pump casing.
 They consist of various components, including springs, balls, pistons, and/or rods, that transfer product from the container through the dip tube into the actuator.

 Dip Tube - A dip tube is a tube that extends down into a container.
 Liquid flows up the tube and out of the pump.
 It is important that the length of the dip tube matches the height of the bottle.
 If the tube is too short, you will get a product that cannot be dispensed with the pump.
 If the tube is too long, then it may not tighten the bottle.